Last updated on November 20, 2025

 MTG Arena Account options menu

-3. Click “Unlock Play Modes” at the top of the menu
+3. Select “Unlock Play Modes” at the top of the menu

-4. A confirmation pop-up will appear asking you if you’re sure you’d like to skip the tutorial—click “OK”
+4. A confirmation pop-up will appear asking you if you’re sure you’d like to skip the tutorial—Select “OK”

 How to Replay the MTGA Tutorial

 Did you miss something and want to go back?
 Want to skip the tutorial for now and then play through it later?
-Or maybe you really like fighting the AI nemeses that MTGA is throwing at you.
+Or maybe you really like fighting the AI nemeses that MTGA throws at you.
 Here's how you can go back to the tutorial; it's very simple.

-Just go to the “Learn More” button in the upper right of your screen.
+Just go to the “Codex of the Multiverse” book-like button in the upper right of your screen.

-You'll be presented with a bunch of articles and Magic FAQs, but on the right side of the screen is a giant button that says “Replay Tutorial.”
-Click that and you're good to go!
+You are presented with a bunch of articles and Magic topics, but on the right side of the screen is a giant button that says “Replay Tutorial.”
+Select that and you're good to go!

 The Challenge is Over

-Hopefully we’ve cleared everything up here today.
-If you’re wondering about anything else or have a comment, question, or concern, drop it on down there in the comments and we’ll let you know what we think!
+That’s all there is to it!
+I hope I cleared everything up here today.
+If you wonder about anything else or have a comment, question, or concern, drop it in the comments and we’ll let you know what we think!

-If you’re new to Arena, we’ve got some resources to throw at you before we’re done here.
-First up is our Arena Tutor which—if you haven’t seen us pitch it yet and are unfamiliar—is a great tracker that’s got our own AI built in to help you draft and play better.
-We’ve also set up a guide for Arena to help you navigate all the resources we have that will help you make the most of your Arena experience.
+If you’re new to Arena, we’ve got some resources to toss at you before we’re done here.
+You might have earned some gold for use on Arena.
+First up is our Arena Tutor which is a great tracker that’s got our own AI built in to help you draft and play better.
+We also set up a guide for Arena to help you navigate all the resources we have and make the most of your Arena experience.

-As always, we appreciate your support no matter what form it takes.
-Thanks for the read, and stay safe out there!
+We appreciate your support no matter what form it takes.
+Thank you for reading, and stay safe out there!

 Follow Draftsim for awesome articles and set updates: